snipsco/snips-jeedom-plugin/README.md

 - [x] Light shift function // mandatory
 - [x] Dynamic TTS player selection // mandatory
 - [x] Find a way to map binary to text // improvement
-- [ ] Multi-intent, 1 slot multiple value // improvement

-# Todo list for the public release
+# Todo list for the <public> release
 - [x] Adapt to dark sobre theme
 - [ ] Output bindings should be able to manage (Able to delete)
 - [ ] Optimise the intent select modal
 - [ ] Re-arrange debug log output
 - [ ] Clean code rules apply to all the previous code

-# Bugs
+# Founded Bugs
+- [ ] losing tts command in scenario after reload (27 Aug)
 - [x] listEquipmentInfo button does not work very well.
-Need to double check (Found 23, Aug)
+Need to double check (23 Aug)

 # Develop Diary
 27, Aug, 2018
+- [ ] Fix the bug: losing tts command in scenario after reload
 - [ ] Documentation for new features
 - [ ] Documentation picture for scenario usecase